From the Minister

 Josephine Pon was elected to the Legislative Assembly of Alberta on April 16, 2019 as the MLA for Calgary-Beddington, and was appointed as Alberta’s Minister of Seniors and Housing on April 30, 2019.

 Pon has a wealth of work experience in banking.
-For more than 20 years, she has worked with three major chartered banks: HSBC, Royal Bank and Scotiabank.
-Her experience included both personal and commercial banking.
-Her most recent appointment was as the Regional Manager, Business Development responsible for Multicultural Banking where she worked with more than 3,000 Scotiabank staff in the Prairie Region.
+For more than 20 years, she has worked with three major chartered banks – HSBC, Royal Bank and Scotiabank.
+Her appointment with these banks includes experience in Personal/Commercial Banking and her last appointment was the Regional Manager, Business Development responsible for Multicultural Banking and working with over 3,000 staff in the Prairie Region for Scotiabank.
 During her career in the banking industry, she also worked at Canada Mortgage and Housing Corporation (CMHC), a crown corporation in mortgage insurance, as an International Trade Consultant and in the Assisted Housing department for the Prairie Region.